pkp/learning-ojs/en/production.md

 #### Creating XML Files

 Creating XML files is a very efficient way to publish in multiple formats.
 When you create an XML file, you can then automatically generate PDFs, HTML, ePub, and other formats.
-Unfortunately, XML is very complex and currently no free conversion tools are available \(although PKP is currently [currently working on developing just such a service](http://pkp.sfu.ca/wiki/index.php?title=XML_Publishing)\).
-As a result, you will need to learn how to create XML files yourself.[Excellent tutorials](http://www.w3schools.com/xml/)are available online, but will require a significant time investment to become proficient.
+PKP is developing an XML conversion tool called the [Open Typesetting Stack](https://pkp.sfu.ca/open-typesetting-stack/), which is currently available in beta.
+You can also learn how to create XML files yourself.
+[Excellent tutorials](https://www.w3schools.com/xml/) are available online, but will require a significant time investment to become proficient.

-Example \(see XML link at bottom of the page\):[Translational Developmental Psychiatry](http://www.translationaldevelopmentalpsychiatry.net/index.php/tdp/article/view/19673)
+Example \(see XML link at bottom of the page\):

 ## Contact the Author